Invoice Payment Terms | Definitions, Strategies & Processes

 The invoice due date – The date by which the payment is due, clearly shown on the invoice so the customer’s accounts payable team know when to action payment.

-The currency you wish to be paid in – If you’re trading outside your own territory, it’s important to tell customers whether you want to receive payment in USD, euro, GBP, etc.
+The currency you wish to be paid in – If you’re trading outside your own territory, it’s important to tell customers whether you want to receive payment in euros, USD, GBP, etc.

 The payment method and account details – You need to specify how you accept payment and how your customers are able to pay you via those methods.
-This may be bank transfer, Direct Debit (A.K.A.
-ACH Debit or bank debit), credit or debit card, or a digital wallet like PayPal.
+This may be bank transfer, Direct Debit, card payment, or digital wallet.
 Some invoicing and accounting softwares allow for one-click payment buttons in the e-invoice itself.

 Any other payment conditions – This could include late payment fees you’ll charge for overdue payment, or discounts you offer for early payment.

-Setting up your invoicing in the most efficient way is an integral part of improving payment times.
-Having your payment terms stately clearly and unequivocally on your invoices makes it easier to chase up any late payments.
+Setting up your invoicing in the most efficient way is an integral part of improving payment times, and having your payment terms stately clearly and unequivocally on your invoices makes it easier to chase up any late payments.

 What are standard payment terms?